Storage and backup

 Monash supported cloud-based services can be used for research data that are critical, confidential, or otherwise sensitive in nature, such as clinical data this includes LabArchives.

-Monash policy does not allow "SENSITIVE DATA", “HIGHLY SENSITIVE DATA” or critical information to be hosted outside of non-Monash supported data storage.
+Monash policy does not allow clinical trials or medical registries data, "CRITICAL DATA", "SENSITIVE DATA", “HIGHLY SENSITIVE DATA” to be hosted outside of non-Monash supported data storage.
 This includes administration or staff related data such as credit card numbers, tax file numbers and health information, and research data that are classified by Human and Animal Ethics Committees.
 A privately organised commercial cloud-based service is not suitable for research data that are critical, confidential, or otherwise sensitive in nature, such as clinical data.

 An appropriate exemption must be obtained before this data can be hosted externally.
 Refer to Electronic Information Security: Responsibilities, Classifications and Standards Procedures for further information.

 Importantly, if using a cloud-based service other than Google Drive, service level agreements should be read carefully before committing your research data to the Cloud, as there are risks: